ccheshirecat/volant/docs/architecture/Image Pipeline.md

 2. **Create VM** – On `createVM`, the orchestrator resolves the manifest and assembles a `LaunchSpec`.
 Core kernel args always include the IP lease and the identifiers `volant.runtime`, `volant.plugin`, `volant.api_host`, and `volant.api_port` so the agent can crawl back to the control plane.
 Per‑VM overrides can specify a `kernel_override`, or switch between `initramfs` and `rootfs` boot media.
 3. **Boot media hydration** – If `rootfs.url` is set, `cloudhypervisor.Launcher` streams it into the runtime directory before boot.
 HTTP(S), `file://`, and absolute paths are supported.
 If `rootfs.checksum` is present, it is verified as a `sha256` (with or without the `sha256:` prefix).
 If `initramfs.url` is set instead, it is staged and passed to the hypervisor as `--initramfs` along with the `vmlinux` kernel.
 4. **Launching Cloud Hypervisor** – The launcher selects `bzImage` when `rootfs` is used, and `vmlinux` when `initramfs` is used.
 With `rootfs`, the disk is attached as a virtio‑blk device; with `initramfs`, no disk is required.
 5. **In-VM init** – Our tiny C init (`build/init.c`) configures the console, brings up `/dev`, `/proc`, `/sys`, and `/run`, and then hydrates the runtime.
-If a rootfs image was declared it is mounted (loopback or squashfs depending on the build), `stage-volary.sh` copies the agent into `/usr/local/bin`, and control pivots into the plugin filesystem via `switch_root`.
-Should mounting fail, the initramfs copy of `volary` is used as a safe fallback.
+If a rootfs image was declared it is mounted (loopback or squashfs depending on the build), `stage-kestrel.sh` copies the agent into `/usr/local/bin`, and control pivots into the plugin filesystem via `switch_root`.
+Should mounting fail, the initramfs copy of `kestrel` is used as a safe fallback.
-6. **Agent startup** – `volary` reads the kernel command line, fetches the manifest over HTTP, and starts the runtime-specific router.
+6. **Agent startup** – `kestrel` reads the kernel command line, fetches the manifest over HTTP, and starts the runtime-specific router.
 The registered actions are exposed under `/api/v1/plugins/{plugin}/actions/{action}` for legacy compatibility; new plugins should expose their own HTTP/OpenAPI surfaces.

 ```mermaid
 graph TD